European Banking Federation

 29 Sept 2020

-Their ask — The federation wants the broadest possible scope for statutory replacement rates, covering all agreements referencing affected benchmarks.
+Message — The federation wants the broadest possible scope for statutory replacement rates, covering all agreements referencing affected benchmarks.
 They request that bilateral agreements between parties take precedence over statutory replacements.
 They also want all foreign exchange spot rates exempted from regulation.123

-How it helps them — This protects banks' existing bilateral agreements and avoids forcing discontinuation of foreign exchange transactions.4
+Why — This protects banks' existing bilateral agreements and avoids forcing discontinuation of foreign exchange transactions.4

-Who loses — Regulatory oversight is weakened when bilateral agreements override statutory protections for market stability.
+Impact — Regulatory oversight is weakened when bilateral agreements override statutory protections for market stability.

 11 Sept 2020